bahiyahmj/cartoon-hero/README.md

 # cartoon-hero
-A follow along of "Hand Coding Your First Website: HTML and CSS Basics" (https://www.skillshare.com/classes/Hand-Coding-Your-First-Website-HTML-and-CSS-Basics/1483893097?via=user-profile) with Rich Armstrong (https://www.skillshare.com/user/taptapkaboom) on Skillshare.
+A follow along of <a href="https://www.skillshare.com/classes/Hand-Coding-Your-First-Website-HTML-and-CSS-Basics/1483893097?via=user-profile">"Hand Coding Your First Website: HTML and CSS Basics"</a> with Rich Armstrong <a href="https://www.skillshare.com/user/taptapkaboom">Rich Armstrong</a> on Skillshare.

-Check out the outcome here : https://bahiyahmj.github.io/cartoon-hero/
+Have a look of the outcome <a href="https://bahiyahmj.github.io/cartoon-hero/">here</a>